kirstywilliams/algorithm-playground/README.md

 // CODE MISSING: create and add nodes to the hubMap.

 PathMatrix distances = new PathMatrix();
-// CODE MISSING: initialise the distances array with an adjacency matrix.
+// CODE MISSING: initialise the distances matrix.

 NearestNeighbourTSP nn = new NearestNeighbourTSP(distances, hubMap, 0);
 List<Integer> route = nn.execute();